 But Dutta says an inventory model offers some advantages.
 “The biggest benefit is that you have the complete control over curating a product as well as its production and branding.
 This helps build a consistent customer experience,” Dutta adds.

 Besides, when products are not generic, there are significant margin advantages to retailers.
-A case in point is non-surgical masks, the largest variety of which can be found on iTokri.
+A case in point is itokri masks, the largest variety of which can be found on the online shopping site.
 From hand-woven handspun Eri silk natural-dyed masks to Lucknowi chikankari and ajrakh print cotton masks, the retailer has them all.

 “There is a huge amount of margin play in that.
 If you are a marketplace, the major margin in such a case will go to the merchant and you will only receive the regular commission for usage of the platform.
 But if you own the inventory, you can decide the margin and selling price,” Dutta says.